tari-labs/tari-university/src/preface/style-guide.md

 Where a list contains complete sentences, each item in the list is followed by a full stop.

+*Example*

-**Example:** According to the proposed solution, one of three conditions will be true to the SPV client when using erasure codes:
+According to the proposed solution, one of three conditions will be true to the SPV client when using erasure codes:

 1. The entire extended data is available, the erasure code is constructed correctly, and the block is valid.
 2. The entire extended data is available, the erasure code is constructed correctly, but the block is invalid.